 - If the issue cannot be sorted over the phone, we will request that a technician comes to you, if possible.

-- You will receive a temporary password.
+- You will receive a new password.

 - If it is a new academic year and you have not yet printed, you may need to register your card on the printers.
 Call a member of staff over for assistance if you need it.